This article contains troubleshooting for the following problems:

 Check your internet connection.

-Check the connection to Revizto cloud.
-If Revizto is not connected to the cloud, the circle next to your name in the upper-right corner turns yellow or gray.
+Check the connection to Revizto servers.
+If Revizto is not connected to the servers, the circle next to your name in the upper-right corner turns yellow or gray.

 This can happen due to incorrect local network configuration.